Trainability of the Saluki: Independent Thinkers

 Letting a Saluki off the lead requires careful consideration and may depend on individual temperament, training, and the specific environment.
 While some Salukis can be trusted off-leash in secure, enclosed areas, it's essential to be aware of the following factors:

-5. Individual Variation: Recognize that not all Salukis are the same.
+• Individual Variation: Recognise that not all Salukis are the same.
 Some may have a more reliable recall and higher trainability than others.
 Assess your dog's personality and training progress before making the decision to let them off the lead.

 In conclusion, Salukis are intelligent dogs capable of learning, but their independent nature and strong prey drive can make training a bit challenging.
-Recall training and socialization are vital aspects of their overall training, especially if you plan to let them off the lead.
-It's essential to prioritize safety and supervise them closely when allowing them off-leash in appropriate environments.
+Recall training and socialisation are vital aspects of their overall training, especially if you plan to let them off the lead.
+It's essential to prioritise safety and supervise them closely when allowing them off-leash in appropriate environment.

 Saluki puppies for sale